Our next conference is on

-Seattle Expanding Your Horizons will award a scholarship to any girl who requests a scholarship due to financial need.
-Complete the registration formand check the appropriate box to be considered for a scholarship.
+Seattle Expanding Your Horizons will award a scholarship to any student who requests a scholarship due to financial need.
+Complete the registration form and check the appropriate box to be considered for a scholarship.
 Mail to the regular registration address at:

 Seattle EYH2850 SW Yancy, #129Seattle, WA 98126

 For information about the conference, feel free to contact one of our great volunteers by email email@example.com or voice message at (206)296-2117.
 We are currently recruiting day of volunteers.
 Please contact firstname.lastname@example.org if you would like to help with this year's conference.